robertkeizer/nomad/README.md

 ```
 - See the top of [project.nomad](project.nomad)
 - Our customizations always prefix with `NOMAD_VAR_`.
 - You can simply insert them, with values, in your project's `.gitlab-ci.yml` file before including _our_ `.gitlab-ci.yml` like above.
-Example:
+- Examples 👇
+#### Don't actually deploy containers to nomad
+Perhaps your project just wants to leverage the CI (Continuous Integration) for [buil] and/or [test] steps - but not CD (Continuous Deployment).
+An example might be a back-end container that runs elsewhere and doesn't have web listener.
 ```yaml
 variables:
   NOMAD_VAR_NO_DEPLOY: 'true'